haltu/muuri/README.md

 - **items** &nbsp;&mdash;&nbsp; _array_
   - Array of `Muuri.Item` instances.
 A new array instance is created for each layout so there's no harm in manipulating this if you need to (or using it as is for the layout data object).
 - **width** &nbsp;&mdash;&nbsp; _number_
-  - Current width (in pixels) of the grid element.
+  - Current width (in pixels) of the grid element (excluding borders, but including padding).
 - **height** &nbsp;&mdash;&nbsp; _number_
-  - Current height (in pixels) of the grid element.
+  - Current height (in pixels) of the grid element (excluding borders, but including padding).
 - **callback** &nbsp;&mdash;&nbsp; _function_
   - When the layout is calculated and ready to be applied you need to call this callback function and provide a _layout object_ as it's argument.
 Note that if another layout is requesteded while the current layout is still being calculated (asynchronously) this layout will be ignored.